 Based on experimental work due to static monotonic loading tests carried out for various types of beam-to column connections, many models have been suggested to approximate the connection behaviour.
-The simplest and the most common one is the linear model that has been broadly used for its simplicity (Monforton and Wu 1963, Akkaya 1991, Aksogan and Gorgun 1993).
+The simplest and the most common one is the linear model that has been broadly used for its simplicity (Monforton and Wu 1963, Aksogan and Akkaya 1991, Gorgun 1992, Gorgun et al. 2012, Gorgun and Yilmaz 2012).
 This approach is based on modelling the connection as a lengthless rotational spring.
 This method is widely used in semi-rigid analysis of frames, and the implementation of this approach requires small modifications in the existing analysis programs.
-This modification does not considerably increase the computational time.
+This modification doe not considerably increase the computational time.
 Therefore, each element of the frame consists of a finite length element with a lengthless rotational spring.
 However, this model is good only for the low level loads, when the connection moment is quite small.
 In each other case, when the connection rigidity decrease compared with its initial value, a nonlinear model is necessary.
 Several mathematical models to describe the nonlinear behaviour of connections have been formulated and widely used in research practice (Wu and Chen 1990).
-Often, many authors use the so called corrective matrices to modify the conventional stiffness matrices of the beams with fully fixity at both ends (Monforton and Wu 1963, Romstad and Subramanian 1970, Frye and Morris 1975).
-Elements of the corrective matrices are functions of the particular nondimensional parameters-fixity factors (Monforton and Wu 1963), or rigidity index (Dhillon and Abdel-Majid 1990).
-In Simoes (1996), such an approach is used in the context of the optimization of steel frames with semi-rigid connections.
+Often, many authors use the so called corrective matrices to modify the conventional stiffness matrices of the beams with fully fixity at both ends (Romstad and Subramanian 1970, Frye and Morris 1975).
+Elements of the corrective matrices are functions of the particular nondimensional parameters-fixity factors, or rigidity index.

 In addition to the linear behaviour, many studies have been developed to the nonlinear analysis of the static and dynamic behaviour of frames with semi-rigid connections using different models of geometric nonlinearity of elements and nodal connections (Xu et al. 2005, Aristizabal-Ochoa 2007, Liu 2009).
 In most studies, the effect of shear deformation and axial force on elastic behaviour has been ignored as being of little consequence.
-However, there are steel frameworks for which shear effects may be significant, e.g. those that have deep transfer girders (Dincer 1991, Aristizabal-Ochoa 2012).
+However, there are steel frameworks for which shear effects may be significant (e.g., those that have deep transfer girders (Aksogan and Dincer 1991, Aristizabal-Ochoa 2012, Gorgun et al. 2012).
 Also, in the analysis of structural systems the members forming the planar frames are generally assumed to be rigidly connected among each other.
 However, more often than not the assumption of pin connections is also employed in such cases where the rigidity of the connection cannot be provided to a dependable degree.
 In fact, both of the foregoing assumptions are unrealistic when one is treating steel frames and especially, nowadays, widely used precast reinforced concrete structures.
-In such structures beams and columns behave as if they are semirigidly, or flexibly, connected among themselves, as far as the rotations of the ends are concerned.
+In such structures beams and columns behave as if they are semi-rigidly, or flexibly, connected among themselves, as far as the rotations of the ends are concerned.
 Hence, experimentally determined effective rotational spring constants for those connections should be used in the analyses of such structures.
-This paper presents a computer-based method for geometrically nonlinear analysis of planar steel frameworks with semi-rigid connections based on Timoshenko beam theory so as to explicitly account for the influence of shear deformation and the axial force on elastic behaviour (Timoshenko and Gere 1961).
-Stability functions are employed to model the effect of axial force on the elastic bending stiffness of members, and the influence of semi-rigid connections is taken into account.
-The shear-stiff stability functions presented in (Livesley and Chandler 1956, Majid 1972, Chen and Lui 1991) are modified to take shear deformability into account.
+This paper presents a computer-based method for geometrically nonlinear analysis of planar frameworks with semi-rigid connections to explicitly account for the influence of axial force on elastic behaviour.
+Stability functions are employed to model the effect of axial force on the elastic bending stiffness of members (Livesley and Chandler 1956, Majid 1972, Chen and Lui 1991), and the influence of semi-rigid connections is taken into account.
+The shear-stiff stability functions presented in (Livesley and Chandler 1956, Majid 1972, Chen and Lui 1991) are modified to take shear deformability into account for comparison.
 The history of the stability functions for shear-flexible members is given in (Al-Sarraf 1986, Mottram 2008).